-As someone who’s gone through insomnia’s vicious cycle, I know one thing: insomnia sucks.
-It seems to take over our lives and make sleep our number one priority.
-We think about sleep, worry about it, try our best to solve this issue only to find ourselves even more stuck with our thoughts and fears… still sleepless.
+As someone who has experienced the vicious cycle of insomnia, I know one thing for sure: insomnia sucks.
+It seems to dominate our lives, making sleep our number one priority.
+We constantly think about sleep, worry about it, and do our best to solve this issue, only to find ourselves trapped in a loop of thoughts and fears… still unable to sleep.

-It’s not a quick-fix, it’s a bumpy journey, but it’s totally worth it.
+It’s not a quick fix; it’s a bumpy journey.
+However, the journey is completely worth it.

 How I can support you